top of page

 • The hustle and bustle of crowded meetings, which has many members bemoaning the lack of intimate fellowship between congregants.

-Most of us have grown weary of the same programed meetings that drag on from Sunday to Sunday, week after week, with very little variance.
-In essence, we have replaced the Holy Spirit with our own programed format.
-And when God fails to show up to these programmed meetings, which often exalt our human endeavours and ignore His supreme preeminence, do we wonder why??
+Many of us have grown weary of the repetitive services that drag on week after week with very little variance.
+Essentially, we have replaced the spontaneity of the Holy Spirit with our well-devised programs.
+And when God fails to show up to these scripted events, which often exalt our human endeavours above His divine preeminence, should we really be surprised?

 HOUSE CHURCHES: ANSWERING COMMON OBJECTIONS

-Perhaps the most common objection to house churching has to do with space.
-Church buildings are intentionally built large and roomy in order to accommodate as many congregants as possible.
-But house churches are obviously smaller and much more limited on space, which poses a problem.
-The second most common objection is a logistical one.
-In home churches, the burden of hosting a potentially large group of people falls to individual members or families, which makes meeting for church in a dedicated building an attractive prospect.
+One of the most common objections to home churches has to do with space.
+Church buildings are designed to be large and roomy in order to accommodate a maximum amount of congregants, while house churches naturally offer less room, which can seem like a significant limitation.
+Another frequent objection is logistical.
+In home churches, the burden of hosting a potentially large group falls to individual members or families, which makes meeting for church in a dedicated building an attractive prospect.
 Admittedly, this goes to show that house churches are not without their own challenges.
-But these challenges are miniscule and hardly an obstacle if we are willing to set aside our personal preferences for the sake of adopting the biblical model of church.
-After all, most Christians around the world are already making this sacrifice since they are forced to meet for church in their houses on account of persecution.
-Take China for example.
-It has a thriving underground Church numbering in the many millions, yet all are part of the house church network.
+But these obstacles are minor when we’re willing to set aside personal preferences in order to adopt the biblical model for gathering.
+After all, most Christians around the world are already making this sacrifice since they are forced to gather in their houses on account of persecution.
+China, for example, has a thriving underground Church numbering in the millions, yet all are part of the house church network.
 So how do they make it work?
-How these Christians successfully house church is described in the following points:
+How Chinese Christians successfully house church is described in the following points:

 1) Distribution of Members between Homes

-When a house Church reaches maximum capacity, some of its members will simply relocate to someone else’s house in order to conserve on space.
-This way no single member’s house is overwhelmed by too many congregants.
-Also, this allows the Church to strategically spread and multiply across the city, town, or village, to eventually occupy all regions of the country, which is the best form of exponential growth!
+When a house Church reaches capacity, some of its members will simply relocate to a different home in order to alleviate the space constraints.
+This ensures that no single household is overwhelmed by too many congregants.
+Also, this allows the Church to strategically expand and multiply across its local metropolis, eventually reaching all regions of the country.
+This decentralized approach is the best form of exponential growth and enables house churches to reach a wider range of individuals and communities.

 2) Delegation of Authority

 As house Churches spread, so does the authority responsible for oversight.
 This means that members are constantly appointing new individuals to positions of leadership.
 So how does this impact the greater Body?
-The impact is rather profound when realizing just how many godly leaders are being created all the time and given responsibilities pertaining to ministry.
+The impact is rather profound when we realize just how many godly leaders are being constantly created and given responsibilities pertaining to ministry.
 This in itself is the greatest attestation of success!
 Furthermore, and most importantly, it reduces the potential for any one leader to monopolize God’s people.

 Please Note: While advocating for the above principles, we are not suggesting that Churches must meet exclusively in houses, or that all meetings within a large building are wrong.
-Sometimes exceptions may apply, and we must be lead by the Spirit as to when and how they are appropriate.
+We recognize that certain exceptions may sometimes apply and that we must be lead by the Spirit in our application of these principles.

 OPEN PARTICIPATION